Ifyanyit/the_secrets/README.md

 The Secret is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-If you have any questions or concerns, please contact the project owner at carensiya5@gmail.com
+If you have any questions or concerns, please contact the project owner at carensiya5@gmail.com or ngeneifyanyi97@gmail.com